park-holidays-uk/legal/parkleisure.co.uk/Cookie Policy.md

 **SCOPE**

-This Notice applies to all websites and apps owned and operated by Park Holidays UK Ltd (a trading subsidiary of Sun Communities, Intermediate Capital Group.)
+This Notice applies to all websites and apps owned and operated by Park Holidays UK Ltd.

 **WHAT ARE COOKIES?**